mahdi-shafiei/sbgm/paper/paper.md

 # Diffusion

-Diffusion in the context of generative modelling describes the process of adding small amounts of noise sequentially to samples of data $\boldsymbol{x}$ [@diffusion].
+Diffusion in the context of generative modeling describes the process of adding small amounts of noise sequentially to samples of data $\boldsymbol{x}$ [@diffusion].
 A generative model for the data arises from training a neural network to reverse this process by subtracting the noise added to the data.

 Score-based diffusion models [@sde] model a forward diffusion process with Stochastic Differential Equations (SDEs) of the form